ivangfr/graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka/README.md

   - **kafka-consumer**

-    - Open another terminal and make sure your are in `graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka` folder
+    - Open another terminal and make sure you are in `graalvm-quarkus-micronaut-springboot/kafka/springboot-kafka` folder

     - Run the command below to start the application
       ```